dannteMich/learn_python/extra_lessons/clean_code/slides.md

 ---

-## Some comments before we begin:
+## Some comments before we're getting prescriptive:

+::: {.incremental}
 - Guidelines over dogma{.fragment}
 - Conventions trump strict adherence{.fragment}
 - Don't forget your tools: the IDE, git, etc..{.fragment}
-- Communication, making your ideas *clear and distinct*, takes effort.{.fragment}
+- Communication, that is making your ideas *clear and distinct*, takes effort.{.fragment}
   - Don't count on the first draft

 ---

-Most important rule _the boy scout rule_:
+Most important rule is _the boy (and girl) scout rule_:

-## Leave the code cleaner than it was when you found it{.fragment}
+### Leave the trail/playground/code cleaner than it was when you found it{.fragment}